Many people love a cute photo or video of a dog and some marketing ‘strategies’ are doing their best to make use of that.

 Putting customers off

-More than anything, these tactics are annoying to the potential customer.
+More than anything, these tactics are annoying to the user you’re targeting.
 You’ve wasted their time and, although you might make an impression with them, it’s going to be a negative one.
 They’ll remember you for the bad experience, and that’s what they’ll tell their friends about.

 Who knows but their friends may have been looking for EXACTLY your product, but there’s no way they’ll buy from you now.
 You’ve lost the trust.